eli64s/shellbox/README.md

 ---

-##  Getting Started

-The majority of files in this repository are configuration related.
-If you're looking for utility scripts to automate tasks, you can find them in the `bash` directory.

-### Installation
+## Installation

 To get started with the utility scripts, build the project from source:

-1. Clone the dots repository:
+1. Clone the repository:
 ```sh
 ❯ git clone https://github.com/eli64s/dots
 ```